 Some carrots, broccoli, an avocado and tomatoes were still remaining uneaten after this week.
 I didn’t figure out how much of each I would *actually* need, causing me to purchase an excess amount of food.
 I could have definitely saved money, even if 5-10 bucks.
 So here’s your friendly reminder to have a detailed prior to shopping if you’re sticking to a budget or trying to get your food budget down.

 However, this will benefit me for the next week when I don’t have to purchase these items.
 It’s a catch 22.
-I really hate wasting food and that used to be a MAJOR reason eating Whole30 or Paleo was expensive.
+I really hate wasting food and that used to be a major reason eating Whole30 or Paleo was expensive for me.
 In order to reduce the food (and cash!) you waste, make sure you take inventory of what’s left in your fridge before planning, shopping and prepping for your next week.

 I’ll make sure I create meals for the first few days of the week that include the produce I have leftover first.
 This helps me ensure that I’m using up everything and saves me money at the store because I’m buying less!
 You may remember during week 1 I bought potatoes, onions and almond milk that would be used during week 2.
 That’s part of why my total expenses were lower.
 Buying produce or products that don’t go bad that quickly also helps to save me some money in the long run.

 I also chose to save money on buying organic in the places where I could and then put that money I saved on produce into higher quality chicken thighs at Whole Foods.
-I feel it’s more worth it, for me, to have ethically raised meat than it is to have organic produce that doesn’t actually impact my health.
+I feel it’s more worth it, for me, to have ethically raised meat than it is to have organic produce that doesn’t impact my health as much.

 For most people, doing both organic meat and organic produce is crazy expensive and out of our normal food budget.
 It’s okay to make your choices about what’s important to you and NOT FEEL BAD about saving some money.